 The clinical education is conducted on the Methodist Hospital campus in The Pathology Center at 8303 Dodge Street, Omaha, NE.

-Other medical facilities, such as Children’s Hospital & Medical Center, Methodist Women’s Hospital, Methodist Physicians Clinic, and Methodist Jennie Edmundson Hospital may be utilized for enrichment sites.
+Other medical facilities, such as Children’s Hospital & Medical Center, Methodist Women’s Hospital, Methodist Physicians Clinic, Methodist Jennie Edmundson Hospital, and a blood donor center may be utilized for enrichment sites.

 The Medical Laboratory Science Curriculum

 The curriculum is designed to give the student a thorough background in the performance, interpretation, and application of medical laboratory procedures.
 Equally important is the emphasis placed on correlation of test results with pathologic conditions of patients.